The Padar Island hike in Komodo has some of the most amazing views in Indonesia, and it’s easy to do on a day trip from

-When you total everything up, you can expect to pay up to 500k IDR ($37 USD) per person for a 1 day park pass that allows you to do the Padar Island hike and the other highlights in Komodo, Indonesia.
+When you total everything up, you can expect to pay up to 500k Rupiah ($37 USD) per person for a 1 day park pass that allows you to do the Padar Island hike and the other highlights in Komodo, Indonesia.

 Drone Flying At Padar Island

-As of 2020, they don’t let anyone fly a drone at Padar Island anymore unless you pay an exorbitant 1 million Rupiah ($70 USD).
-I guess that’s understandable since the viewpoint gets crowded, and I’m sure they have lots of people wanting to fly drones there every day.
+As of 2021, the Komodo park rangers don’t let anyone fly a drone at Padar Island anymore unless you pay an exorbitant 1 million Rupiah ($70 USD).
+No prior application is needed, you just pay the fee in cash on the spot, and then they let you fly.

 If you’re feeling creative, you can still get drone shots of Padar without paying if you launch from one of the many hidden bays or islands nearby where the rangers can’t see you.
 I may or may not know a guy who did that.